Summary Report for:

 Sample of reported job titles: Core Inspector, Electron Microprobe Operator, Environmental Field Services Technician, Environmental Sampling Technician, Laboratory Technician, Materials Technician, Organic Section Technical Lead, Physical Science Technician, Quality Control Technician (QC Technician), Research Associate

 Tasks | Technology Skills | Tools Used | Knowledge | Skills | Abilities | Work Activities | Detailed Work Activities | Work Context | Job Zone | Education | Credentials | Interests | Work Styles | Work Values | Related Occupations | Wages & Employment | Job Openings | Additional Information

 - Test and analyze samples to determine their content and characteristics, using laboratory apparatus or testing equipment.

 - Collect or prepare solid or fluid samples for analysis.

-- Compile and record testing and operational data for review and further analysis.
+- Compile, log, or record testing or operational data for review and further analysis.

 - Adjust or repair testing, electrical, or mechanical equipment or devices.

 - Plot information from aerial photographs, well logs, section descriptions, or other databases.